Selects an existing geometric construction object, such as a curve or surface, to edit or delete.

 and - Blue background when the software changes a value to a new suggested value.

-Completes the geometric construction definition.
-The ribbon continues to display so that you can define parameters for additional geometry.
+Completes geometric construction definition.
+The ribbon is still displayed, and parameters for additional geometry can be defined.